i feel like this happened in a dream

 Also, add more services like social media as separate from browsing, maybe even have news as separate, too.
-You could also add GPS service.
+You could also add GPS services and things like that.

 Adding scenarios involving news and information sites, as well as maintaining where users are, like in that South America scenario, can add a serious political element to the game to build on it's central anti-corporatism theme.